Vision-based Multi-future Trajectory Prediction: A Survey: Evaluation Metrics

-Probability-aware metrics hypothesise that ground truth is expected to be sampled with the highest probability.
-However, datasets are noisy and the predictions can be more reasonable than the ground truth based on observed clues and thus should not be penalised.
-For example, \textit{if an agent has a behaviour such as ``zig zag'' in pedestrian datasets and ``sudden cut in'' in vehicle datasets, how likely should this behaviour happen?} In these cases, we believe that lower-bound based metrics are more suitable.
+\textbf{Challenge: Ground Truth May Not Be Most Likely.} Probability-aware metrics can suffer more from noisy datasets.
+Some of predictions can be more reasonable than the ground truth based on observed clues and thus should not be penalised.
+For example, if an agent has a behaviour such as ``zig zag'' in pedestrian datasets and ``sudden cut in'' in vehicle datasets, how likely should this behaviour happen?
+In these cases, we believe that lower-bound based metrics are more suitable.